Gatecrasher Wet: Presentation

 Gallagher's previous two Gatecrasher albums had a unique look and feel in their presentation (velvet covers with golden lettering for the special editions) his third instalment didn't disappoint, with a card digipack, layered with slippery plastic for the water droplet effects, and the lion logo.
 The tag line on the back of the album showed true confidence in the album; "Immerse yourself in the greatest dance album of the summer..."
 The inner contained a bold yellow booklet to continue the summer theme, and 2 teal blue discs, named Sub and Aqua respectively.

 Sound

-Scott Bond once again mixed the album and gave the album a 'Wet' feel and theme, with a selection of songs that gave wet, Ibiza sound.
+Marc Lee-Smith again mixed the album and gave the album a 'Wet' feel and theme, with a selection of songs that gave wet, Ibiza sound.
 "Saltwater" by Chicane - one of the years big hits, was added to the album which tried to reflect the sounds that people associate with the summer - bright, wet, and uplifting.

 Disc 1, named 'Sub' had the more variety of sounds and rhythms, whilst Disc 2, named 'Aqua' had a "harder" sound to it.